legalaspro/so101-ros-physical-ai/README.md

 Optional flags: `--wandb.enable=true`, `--policy.repo_id=<hf-username>/<policy-name>` (auto-push checkpoint to Hub).
 See the [LeRobot training docs](https://huggingface.co/docs/lerobot/il_robots#train-a-policy) for the full list of options.

-### Policy Inference — ACT (LeRobot)
+### Policy Inference (LeRobot)

-Deploy a trained [ACT](https://huggingface.co/docs/lerobot/act) policy on the real SO-101 follower arm.
-The inference pipeline is split into two processes so that the ROS 2 hardware stack and the LeRobot policy run in their own environments:
+Deploy trained LeRobot policies on the real SO-101 follower arm.
+Two inference modes are available — **synchronous** (ACT, SmolVLA on-device) and **asynchronous** (any LeRobot policy — ACT, SmolVLA, π₀, and others — offloaded to a remote GPU server via ZMQ/gRPC).
+See the full [so101_inference README](so101_inference/README.md) for all parameters and details.

 **Terminal 1 — bring up the follower arm + cameras (+ optional Rerun):**